Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.3 - Navigating the Code Clouds/README.md

 - Right click and choose for the option `Copilot` -> `Generate Docs`.

-> [!Note]
-> Screenshot is made at 1st of April 2024.
-The UI of GitHub Copilot Chat can be different at the time you are doing the lab.
-(Please notify us if the UI is different.)

 - Do not accept the suggestion, click `Discard`.

 > [!Note]
-> GitHub Copilot used the `/docs` agent to generate the documentation for a single method or the entire file in a matter of seconds.
+> GitHub Copilot used the `/doc` agent to generate the documentation for a single method or the entire file in a matter of seconds.
 This is a great way to document your codebase quickly and efficiently.
 However, we will use the in editor Chat to document the code in a more controlled way.

 - Let's try this using a different approach, select all content of the method `GetById` in the `PlanesController.cs` file.